Empirical Bayes learning from selectively reported confidence intervals: Core ideas from prior work

-An important insight of~\citet{yekutieli2012adjusted} is that under the truncation model in~\eqref{eq:per_unit_truncation}, Bayesian inference must also adjust for selection.
-We note that the two truncation mechanisms in~\eqref{eq:end_truncation} and~\eqref{eq:per_unit_truncation} appear under various names in the literature; we summarize some of these in Table~\ref{tab:terminology_truncation_model}.
+An important insight of~\citet{yekutieli2012adjusted} is that under the truncation model in~\eqref{eq:per_unit_truncation}, Bayesian inference must also adjust for selection, as the selection cannot be expressed as an event on the sample space $(\mu, |Z|)$.
+While our Assumption~\ref{assum:publication_bias} implies model~\eqref{eq:end_truncation}, in Section~\ref{sec:methodology} we show that model~\eqref{eq:per_unit_truncation} plays a key role in our methodology by enabling the use of IW's framework.
+The two truncation mechanisms in~\eqref{eq:end_truncation} and~\eqref{eq:per_unit_truncation} appear under various names in the literature; we summarize some of these in Table~\ref{tab:terminology_truncation_model}.